ljmerza/tinybeans_clone/docs/prd.md

 ## Requirements

 **Functional Requirements**
-- FR1: Circle admins must invite members by entering either a username or email and see whether the target already exists.
+- FR1: Circle admins must invite members by entering an email address and see whether the target already exists.
 - FR2: When the invitee already has an account, the system must create a pending circle invitation, notify them via existing channels, and only convert them to a member after acceptance.
 - FR3: When the invitee lacks an account, the system must generate a pending user onboarding token that honors existing magic-link, Google OAuth, and 2FA enrollment flows before granting circle access.
 - FR4: Circle admins must retrieve real-time invite status (pending, accepted, declined, expired) via REST endpoints and use this data to resend or cancel invites.